franzmatches/PAs_Zoning_review/README.md

 ## File Supplementary Table: this is a 3 sheets excel file

 Sheet 1: Table S1 (raw list).
 This is the list of all articles we assembled an initial pool of 3783 papers from the literature research.
-Please, note that the code "Literature research lists.R" creates a table with the same data.
+Please, note that the code "Literature research lists.R" creates a table with the same data in the "Results" folder.

 Sheet 2: Table S2 (first selection).
 This is the first selection of the papers following our screening selection methods.